Article Collection

 Unix Fragmentation

 Separately from the mainline Research Unix codebase, several groups within AT&T were maintaining their internal forks of Unix.
 Those were mostly based on V5, V6, and V7 Unix, and included branches named USG UNIX (first released in 1973), CB UNIX (1975), and PWB/UNIX (1977).
-There was also a real-time branch of Unix available also for telephone switching, called MERT.
+There was also a real-time, microkernel-based branch of Unix available for telephone switching, called MERT (1977).
 As mentioned, this fragmentation was internal to AT&T.

-The early public fragmentation happened when AT&T’s original Unix source diverged into three main groups:
+The early public fragmentation happened when AT&T’s original Unix source diverged into two or three main branches:

-• Berkeley Software Distribution (BSD), based on V6 Unix and first released in 1978, with source code
+Berkeley Software Distribution (BSD), based on V6 Unix and first released in 1978, with source code (and requiring a source code license from AT&T, as usual)

-• AT&T’s System III, a commercialized unification of V7 Unix, USG UNIX, CB UNIX, PWB/UNIX, and other additions.
-It was first released in 1981, without source code
+AT&T’s System III, a commercialized unification of V7 Unix, USG UNIX, CB UNIX, PWB/UNIX, and other additions, first released in 1981, with surcharge for source code

-• AT&T’s System V, a successor to System III, intended to further standardize and unify Unix, CB Unix, and BSD, first released in 1983, without source code
+AT&T’s System V, a successor to System III, intended to further standardize and unify Unix, CB Unix, and BSD, first released in 1983, with surcharge for source code

-Unix, originally a single codebase with available source code, has become divided into a number of different, separate, increasingly incompatible, and closed-source offerings, all coexisting and claiming authority.
+Unix, originally a single codebase with available source code, has become divided into a number of different, separate, increasingly incompatible, and closed-source offerings, all coexisting, claiming authority, and planning to take over the market.

 Unix Wars